luyadev/luya.io/docs/guide/lessons/custom-angular-view.md

 </div>
 ```

-Its very common to just write the angular controller code inside the view, of course you can also make a JavaScript file and add this to an asset and register the [[/guide/admin/assets]].
+Its very common to just write the AngularJS controller code inside the view, of course you can also make a JavaScript file and add this to an asset and register the [[/guide/admin/assets]].